Jeremy690/False-Discovery-Rate-via-Data-Splitting/README.md

 ● Make sure to change the working directory in the R file and the sh file in the corresponding folder.
 We have pointed out the codes you need to change when you want to produce the figures on your own.
 ● In the sh file, change the mail-user to your own email address.
 It will automatically inform you whenever your running jobs are done via email.
 ● Run the sh file and the results will appear in the result_left and result_right folder.
+● The log of the running can be accessed via the file in out folder.
+You can view them using vim command.
 ● The results are in the .Rdata file form, you can directly load in the results and by calling data_save in the Rstudio, you get the results.
 ● Calculate the mean of the results will lead to each data point in the figure.
 ```